Dancing with the Stars: Ukraine

-In Ukraine the show started in September 2006 on television channel 1+1 under the name "Танці з зірками" ("Tantsi z zirkamy") which stands for "Dances With The Stars".
+In Ukraine the show started in September 2006 on television channel 1+1 under the name "Танці з зірками" ("Tantsi z zirkamy") which translates as "Dances With The Stars".
 The show was hosted by Yuriy Horbunov and Tina Karol.
 The star contestants were paired with famous Ukrainian dancers, who had won major international competitions.
 The winners of the show were rewarded with the tour to the Rio Carnival, while the runners-up went to the Carnival on Cuba.
 The show was extremely popular with Ukrainian viewers.
-The show finale held on the November 26, 2006 had the TV rating of 26.83% with the share of 54.64%, meaning that a quarter of the Ukrainian population and more than half of all TV viewers at that moment watched the final.
+The show finale held on 26 November 2006 had the TV rating of 26.83% with the share of 54.64%, meaning that a quarter of the Ukrainian population and more than half of all TV viewers at that moment watched the final.
 The show overall was watched by nearly 16 million Ukrainians.
 The pair of Volodymyr Zelenskyy (leader of a famous Ukrainian comic troupe and future president of Ukraine) and Olena Shoptenko won the main prize.

 United States

-In the United States, the show is called Dancing with the Stars, which airs on ABC from 2005 to 2021 and currently on Disney+ featuring athletes, singers, actors, and professional dancers.
-It is currently hosted by Tyra Banks and Alfonso Ribeiro.
+In the United States, the show is called Dancing with the Stars, which aired on ABC from 2005–2021 and 2023 and on Disney+ since 2022, featuring athletes, singers, actors, and professional dancers.
+It is currently hosted by Julianne Hough and Alfonso Ribeiro.
 The show is a huge hit since it debuted in 2005.
-The Spanish-language network Univision also has its own version in 2010 under the name Mira Quien Baila ("Look Who's Dancing").
-The Mirror Ball trophy is manufactured by the New York firm Society Awards.
-In addition, ABC debuted the Juniors version of the show on October 7, 2018, with Jordan Fisher and Frankie Muniz as hosts.
+The Spanish-language network Univisión also has its own version in 2010 under the name Mira Quien Baila ("Look Who's Dancing").
+The Len Goodman Mirror Ball trophy is manufactured by the New York firm Society Awards.
+In addition, ABC debuted the Juniors version of the show on 7 October 2018, with Jordan Fisher and Frankie Muniz as hosts.
 In September 2019, ABC cancelled the Junior counterpart after one season.